 Nine of Cups

-After the emotional trials and tribulations of the Seven and Eight of Cups, we start to see the gains via the Nine of Cups.
+After the emotional trials of the Seven and Eight of Cups, we see the gains in the Nine of Cups.
 The card shows a woman taking a moment to reflect on her successes.
-She is dressed in fine clothes and sits on a golden throne.
+She dresses in fine clothes and sits on a golden throne.

 The Nine of Cups is sometimes referred to as the Wish Card as it signifies success in all that you initially wished or aimed for.

-It denotes a period of emotional stability and success in your life, possibly after a period of trials and hard work.
-You have met a goal you set out to achieve and now is the time to inwardly celebrate.
-It is also a time to realize anything you do not have is unimportant against the gains.
+It denotes a period of emotional stability and success, arriving after trials and hard work.
+You met your goal.
+Now is the time to inwardly celebrate.
+Recognize that anything you lack pales against these gains.

-The reversed card denotes completing the same goal but the resulting happiness rings hollow or is superficial.
-You have achieved what you set out to do.
-This may have made you successful in terms of wealth or popularity but you remain emotionally unsatisfied.
+The Reversed card denotes completing the same goal, but the resulting happiness rings hollow.
+You achieved your aim, gaining wealth or popularity, but you remain emotionally unsatisfied.

-The woman on the card is not from myth, and is not even famous, but she did exist.
-She was a successful woman in Ptolemaic Egypt, the last dynastic period before Egypt fell to the Roman Empire (caused by the defeat and death of the last Pharaoh, Cleopatra).
-We know of this woman because she and her family kept records of their personal and business life.
+The woman on the card comes from history, not myth.
+She lived in Ptolemaic Egypt, the final dynastic period before Egypt fell to the Roman Empire (following the death of Cleopatra).
+We know her because her family kept meticulous personal and business records.

 Apollonia Senmothis

-Apollonia Senmothis was born in Ptolemaic Egypt, a period when Egypt was ruled by royalty of Greek descent.
-She was raised as an Egyptian but was of Greek descent from her father’s side, a Greek cavalry officer.
-She married another Greek cavalry officer, Dryton at the age of 20, and had several children, all daughters.
-She became a very successful business woman and raised a large and equally successful family.
+Apollonia Senmothis lived in Ptolemaic Egypt, a period ruled by Greek royalty.
+She grew up as an Egyptian but held Greek ancestry through her father, a cavalry officer.
+She married another Greek cavalry officer, Dryton, at age 20, and bore several daughters.
+She built a successful business and raised a thriving family.

-She was a very shrewd woman, using her Egyptian upbringing in business (men and women were treated as equal in Egyptian culture) and she undertook all dealings under her own name.
-She also used her Greek heritage to make use of the stature of the ruling classes (in Greek culture, women were not equal, so her husband had to sign documents for her, but it is clear it was as a formality; she appeared to be the boss in business!).
+She operated shrewdly, using her Egyptian upbringing in business (Egyptian culture treated men and women as equals) to undertake all dealings under her own name.
+She leveraged her Greek heritage to exploit the stature of the ruling classes.
+Greek culture denied women equality, forcing her husband to sign documents for her.
+But this stood as a mere formality for Apollonia: the records prove she dictated the business.

-She certainly lived a fruitful and successful life, and lived it in a remarkable period of history.
+She lived a fruitful, successful life in a remarkable historical period.

 Description and Symbology

-We see a woman sat on a Golden throne in a golden room and dressed elegantly.
-She is not royalty but instead a very successful self-made woman.
-She has built up her life and family through hard work and good planning and a bit of good fortune, and has a look of satisfaction and contentment about her.
+A woman sits on a golden throne in a golden room, dressing elegantly.
+She holds no royal title; she is a self-made woman.
+She built her life and family through hard work, solid planning, and good fortune.
+She projects satisfaction and contentment.

-That she sits on a golden throne in a golden room is symbolic of taking a moment to celebrate her gains and successes in life.
-We should all inwardly do the same for a few moments after our successes.
-Introspection or self-analysis is not just to exorcize the bad thoughts and traits, but to also celebrate our successes and make them part of us!
+Sitting on a golden throne in a golden room symbolizes taking a moment to celebrate life's gains.
+We must all do the same after our successes.
+Introspection serves not only to exorcise dark thoughts and traits, but to celebrate our victories and integrate them into the Self.

 The woman